sairitwik200822/IoT-Temperature-Monitoring-System/README.md

 # IoT Temperature Monitoring System

 ##  Overview
 This project monitors temperature using a sensor and displays the data using Arduino.
 It can be extended for IoT-based remote monitoring.
+I've done this project by using wokwi which is an online circuit simulator.

-## Components Used
+## Components Used in wokwi
 - Arduino Uno
 - Temperature Sensor (DS18B20 / DHT22)
-- Jumper Wires
+- connecting wires

 ##  Working Principle
 The temperature sensor reads environmental temperature and sends data to the Arduino.
 The Arduino processes the data and displays it via Serial Monitor.